JovialKnoll/monsters/README.md

 # Monsters and Stuff

-Requires Python 3.6 and Pygame.
+Requires Python 3 and Pygame.
-Might work with other Python 3.